Kaja Godek

-Anti-abortion proposal
+Political positions

+Abortion

 In 2013, Kaja Godek proposed a ban on the abortion of fetuses with genetic defects or a high probability thereof.
 She equated abortion with killing babies.
 The proposal was discussed in the Sejm after gathering sufficient signatures, and rejected at the first hearing.

-Anti-LGBT positions
+LGBT rights

 In 2018, Kaja Godek called gay people perverts on live TV (Polsat), leading to a defamation lawsuit which was dismissed by the court, because she supposedly had not addressed the gay plaintiffs directly.
 This ruling was overturned later by a higher court, meaning Godek faces another trial in 2022.
 In 2018, Godek also called Leo Varadkar, a gay Irish-Indian politician and at the time Taoiseach (head of government) of Ireland, a pervert.

 In 2019, Godek declared that gay people want to adopt children to rape and molest them.
 In 2021, Godek told Bart Staszewski, an LGBT rights campaigner, that he abuses children and that he disgusts her, which led Staszewski to file a libel suit.

 Godek's 2021 proposal Stop LGBT would ban LGBT marches.
 It was supported by the Polish Catholic Church and gathered 140,000 signatures, surpassing the 100,000 required for a Sejm debate.
 The bill was debated in the first of three readings on 29 October 2021, and passed to the next stage with 235 yes votes (205 no votes, 1 abstention).
 Said stage consists in the bill being discussed by parliamentary committees.
 The German newspaper Der Tagesspiegel called it "questionable" whether the proposal would return to parliament from there before the 2023 parliamentary election, and come into force.
 It added that "many experts" doubt that the law is compatible with European Union law.

-Polish law does not protect LGBT people against discrimination, except in the field of employment (See: LGBT rights in Poland).
-In this context, it is difficult to legally condemn Godek's and her campaign's hate speech, as Polish LGBT activists were only able to reach for defamation laws.
+Polish law does not protect LGBT people against discrimination, except in the field of employment.

-Anti-vaccine stances
+Vaccines

-Godek claimed in September 2021 that aborted fetuses were used to produce vaccines.
+Godek in September 2021 discussed the use of aborted fetal tissues to produce vaccines.